 The NC Lottery website describes Play Smart as “the coach that always has your back — educating, encouraging and empowering you to make smart decisions when you play the lottery.”

-Such support includes educational videos about setting a budget and knowing your limits, an interactive spending calculator, a list of tips and other advice about how to prevent lottery playing from having a negative impact on your life and more.
+Such support includes educational videos about setting a budget and knowing your limits, an interactive spending calculator, a list of tips and other advice about preventing lottery playing from harming your life and more.

 The “Know the Game” and “Bust the Myths” sections provide insight regarding the lottery’s odds and probabilities and how not to be fooled by common beliefs regarding games of chance.
-There is also a problem gambling quiz with 10 yes/no questions designed to help players assess themselves.
+A problem gambling quiz with 10 yes/no questions is designed to help players assess themselves.

 The program also connects players with ways to get support, such as the More Than a Game program.
 The NC Lottery also helps fund the North Carolina Council on Problem Gambling.

 North Carolina gamblers can also find help via several national programs.
 Here are the most prominent national organizations focused on helping those affected by problem gambling:

 - National Council on Problem Gambling: The council is responsible for the National Problem Gambling Helpline Network, which fields a 24/7 phone line at 800-522-4700.
 Representatives are available in other ways, too, including via live chat at ncpgambling.org/chat.

 - Gamblers Anonymous: Similar to Alcoholics Anonymous, this national organization features a 12-step self-help program and also hosts weekly support meetings (meeting times and locations are available on its website).
 The organization also has a 24/7 gambling problem hotline at 855-222-5542.